Miltani/FFXIAddons/mmmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

 # Version History
+1.2.1:
+- Change everything to use os.clock() instead of os.time() which only has 1 sec precision.
+- Fix some bugs with navigation helper.
+- Add more logic for not taking the 4th corner under certain conditions.

 1.2.0:
 - Add in support for Chacharoon in Windurst Waters and Southern Sandoria
 - Remove the coroutines cos it seems to crash luacore.dll.
 Bonus that the navigation is faster now.